 Longleaf pine seedlings were planted in the sandhills at a rate of 436 trees per acre.
 Permit conditions require a maximum average of 200 longleaf pine trees per acre.
 Planted tree densities are determined by counting all the seedlings in a 30' X 600' plot co-located with each transect and converting to trees per acre.
 All tree seedlings counted and measured by size class and notes on tree condition are included.
-The survival of longleaf pine seedlings along each transect was observed to be trees between 120 and 218 trees per acre.
+The survival of longleaf pine seedlings along each transect was observed to be trees between 78 and 174 trees per acre.
 Overall health of the planted seedlings was excellent.
-Most trees were 20 -25 feet in height and the average diameter and breast height (DBH) is ten inches (Figures 13-15).
+Many have produced cones over the last several years.
+Trees averaged 20 -25 feet in height and the average diameter and breast height (DBH) is ten inches (Figures 13-15).